To Teach Critical Thinking & Inquiry Learning, Entrust Your School Librarian

 DEFINING INFORMATION LITERACY

-• Search and Evaluation Skills help students find, access, and evaluate resources in a variety of formats.
+• Search and Evaluation – skills that help students find, access, and evaluate resources in a variety of formats.

-• Academic Honesty & Note-taking give students an understanding of, and respect for, intellectual property, copyright, and fair use when extracting & using information, creating work products and presenting results.
+• Academic Honesty – builds respect for, intellectual property, copyright, and fair use when using information, creating work products, and presenting results.

 • The Information Literacy curriculum is often embedded into subject curricula, but not identified as taught by the School Librarian.